zer0cache/matic-docs/docs/pos/bor/bor.md

     - SystemCall
     - Fee Model

-## Heimdall(Validator layer)
+## Heimdall (Validator layer)

-Heimdall (“the All-Protector) is the purveyor of all that happens in the Polygon Proof-of-Stake system – good or bad.
+Heimdall (the All-Protector) is the purveyor of all that happens in the Polygon Proof-of-Stake system – good or bad.

 Heimdall is our Proof-of-Stake Verifier layer, which is responsible for checkpointing a representation of the Plasma blocks to the main chain in our architecture.
 We have implemented this by building on top of the Tendermint consensus engine with changes to the signature scheme and various data structures.

 For more information, please read [https://blog.matic.network/heimdall-and-bor-matic-validator-and-block-production-layers/](https://blog.matic.network/heimdall-and-bor-matic-validator-and-block-production-layers/).

-## **Bor (Block Producer layer)**
+## Bor (Block Producer layer)

 The Bor node implementation is basically the sidechain operator.
 The sidechain VM is EVM-compatible.
 Currently, it is a basic Geth implementation with custom changes done to the consensus algorithm.
 However, this will be built from the ground up to make it lightweight and focused.